 Early Notables of the Godile family (pre 1700)

-More information is included under the topic Early Godile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Godile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Godile family to Ireland

 Some of the Godile family moved to Ireland, but this topic is not covered in this excerpt.